Swadesh06/MetaWorld-Trajectory-Viewer/README.md

 # MetaWorld Trajectory Viewer

-A tool for visualizing MetaWorld trajectory recordings from the QueST dataset.
+Visualizing MetaWorld trajectory recordings from the QueST dataset.
 This viewer extracts RGB frames from recorded demonstrations and creates video files, supporting various sampling frequencies and dataset splits.

 ## Table of Contents
 - [Prerequisites](#prerequisites)